Sonata for Two Pianos

 Concert in aid of the Interdenominational Society for Soviet Jewry

 Photo from Birmingham Post, 25/03/2014

-An account by his wife, Cynthia Downes, posted on April 17th, 2018
+An account by his wife and publisher, Cynthia Downes, posted on April 17th, 2018

 Andrew's piano ensemble music is well travelled...

 Andrew was commissioned to compose his Sonata for 2 Pianos by Joseph Weingarten and Margaret Newman, 2 leading concert pianists, who had been asked to give a piano duo recital in aid of the Interdenominational Society for Soviet Jewry.
 This society existed before the fall of Soviet Communism and was created to help Jews who were kept in the USSR against their will.